Serious Lawyers for Serious Injuries

 • And more

 If you ever find yourself or a family member in the case of qualifying for a medical malpractice case, call in for a free consultation.
 Our group of attorneys are here to protect you and your family.
 They want you to receive the compensation and care that you deserve.
-Contact Buckingham Barrera for the best possible representation.
+Contact Buckingham & Vega for the best possible representation.